 Co-creating a class list of skills and strategies learned through the writing process and discuss which were the most effective and why.
 Identifying successes and struggles while working collaboratively with a partner or partners.
 Resources: 3.
 Understand that writers think about their writing in order to make writing plans for the future (e.g., summer, into next year).
 3. Share evidence of growth and change by: Retaking the writing interest survey from the launch and comparing the responses to the beginning of the year.
 Asking and answering reflective questions with a partner recording answers for use as evidence for written reflection.
 Identifying favorite reading experience with specific details to support their thinking.
 Looking over Writing Portfolios and/or Writer's Notebooks to identify the types of writing written well with details to support their thinking.
 Discussing their favorite published piece with details to support their thinking.
 Resources: writing interest survey giving at the start of the year 4.
 Identify skills they now have for independent and collaborative learning as writers compared to the start of the school year in order to reflect on growth.
-Resources: Classroom charts and students' writing from the school year in order to reflect on growth.
-4. Co-create a "We used to, now we" chart reflecting on growth during independent writing time and during collaborative writing time. expectations/goals for independent and collaborative.
-5. Understand that writers commit to realistic writing goals to continue their writing lives. • Resources: 6.
+4. Co-create a "We used to, now we" chart reflecting on growth during independent writing time and during collaborative writing time.
+Resources: Classroom charts and students' writing fire expectations/goals for independent and collaborations 5.
+Understand that writers commit to realistic writing goals to continue their writing lives.
+5. Discuss with a partner what they feel the most proud of in writing this year and what they will continue to work on.
+Create a goal that includes a timeframe for completion and steps to meet goal.
+Resources: 1 6.
 Understand that writers use information gathered about their writing identity to create a reflective piece to celebrate their learning.
 6. Create a reflective piece that incorporates what they have learned and how they have grown as a writer.
-Share the reflective piece with an audience.
-Resources:
+Share the reflective piece with an audience. writer.
+Share the reflective piece with an

-Additional Resources for Teaching and Differentiation (e.g. Special Education, EL,
+Additional Resources for Teaching and Learning, Writing and Language Differentiation (e.g. Special Education, EL, GATE) CA ELA/ELD Framework UDL Differentiation Strategies and Resources GATE Differentiation Strategies and Resources

-Learning, Writing and Language GATE)

-CA ELA/ELD Framework

-UDL Differentiation Strategies and Resources

-GATE Differentiation Strategies and Resources